 One of the highlights of Beijing was completing a bucket list entry – visiting the Great Wall of China.
 The Great Wall is one of the new ‘Seven Wonders of the World’ and a UNESCO World Heritage site.
 According to China’s Cultural Heritage Administration the original wall is over 2,000 years old and 13,170 miles.

-According to legend, a helpful dragon traced out the outline of the Great Wall for the workforce.
-The builders subsequently followed the tracks of the dragon.
+Legend has it that a helpful dragon traced the outline of the Wall for the workers.
+In thanks, the builders followed the dragon’s tracks.